Clinamenic/GFEL/content/contribution-guide.md

 ---
 ### Option 1: Share Resources

-If you have a resource you’d like to submit but don’t want to join the GitHub repo, you can share a Google Doc or markdown file with one of the curators to be added:
+If you have a resource you’d like to submit but don’t want to join the GitHub repo, you can share a Google Doc or markdown file (please include the required metadata, noted in the "Authoring Content" section below) with one of the curators - email:

 - **christypdx & exeunt:** [etherealforest.eth@protonmail.com](mailto:etherealforest.eth@protonmail.com)
 - **Clinamenic:** [ssc@clinamenic.com](mailto:ssc@clinamenic.com)